-When I asked Bill about what he thought on "being northern", he described himself as "probably as Northern Ontario as anyone".
-He particularly enjoys the pleasant summers here, but like many older Northerners, he and wife stay in Florida during the winter months.
-Bill described Northern Ontario to me in one word that I think sums everything about our landscape: "Pristine."
+When I asked Bill about what he thought about "being northern", he described himself as "probably as Northern Ontario as anyone".
+He particularly enjoys the pleasant summers here, but like many older Northerners, he and his wife stay in Florida during the winter months.
+Bill described Northern Ontario to me in one word that I think sums up everything about our landscape: "Pristine."

 I asked Bill if he would give me some historical facts about Chapleau.
 Click here to read Five Historical Events in the History of Chapleau and Area.